susiegriggo/Phynteny_transformer/README.md

 ### Overview

 The Phynteny Transformer is a deep learning model designed to predict the missing functions of genes in phage genomes.
-It leverages a transformer architecture with various attention mechanisms (absolute, relative, and circular) to capture the positional information of genes.
-The model can be trained using K-Fold cross-validation to ensure robust performance.
+It leverages a transformer architecture with attention mechanisms and long short term memory model to capture the positional information of genes.

+### Dependencies

+### Installation

+#### Install Models

+### Running Phynteny

 ### Model Architecture